Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦5 # File System/🟩3 @ System Point of View.md

 Disadvantages
 - The entire table must be inside the memory all the time
-- Suppose I have hard drive 20GB with 1KB block size  I need 20 million entries in FAT.
+- Suppose I have hard drive 20GB with 1KB block size, then I need 20 million entries in FAT.
 Suppose each entry is 4B, then I need 224 B loaded in memory _(thats a big boy)_

 ## Multi-level Indexed files: UNIX I-nodes
 We associate for each file a structure called `i-node`.
 This structure contains all meta-data about the file _(characteristics of the file)_ + the addresses on disk of the data blocks of the file.